Category: Travel Info

 Away from the port you will find the best tasting local food for pennies!
 This photo above (sorry you can’t really see the tacos) is proof my advice is genuine.
 I got 3 BIG tacos for $2!
 I paid in pesos which always helps.
 The savings and flavors beyond the main areas are so worth it!

 If you choose to skip renting a scooter and exploring cozumel your missing out.
 This is where I disagree with other travel blogs.
-Scooters in Cozumel are safe, but they are not for everyone so keep reading but before you do watch the 60 second video showing what’s it’s like in Cozumel at night time.
+Scooters in Cozumel are a efficient way to travel, but they are not for everyone so keep reading but before you do watch the 60 second video showing what’s it’s like in Cozumel at night time.
 You be the judge if you should rent a scooter.

 It costs $25/day to rent a scooter which is what you will spend on a single taxi trip for two people.
 Contrary to popular advice, scooter rentals in very popular in Cozumel.
 No, they aren’t for everyone but you can see from photos below it’s not as dangerous are many make it seem.
 Learn you can get a 15% Discount off any rental in my visiting Cozumel on a budget article.